Sikh Confederacy: Cavalry tactics

 The Running Skirmish was a tactic unique to the Sikh cavalrymen which was notable for its effectiveness and the high degree of skill required to execute it.
 George Thomas and George Forster, contemporary writers who witnessed it described its use separately in their accounts of the military of the Sikhs.
 George Forster noted:

 "A party from forty to fifty, advance in a quick pace to a distance of carbine shot from the enemy and then, that the fire may be given with the greatest certainty, the horses are drawn up and their pieces discharged, when speedily, retiring about a 100 paces, they load and repeat the same mode of annoying the enemy.
 Their horses have been so expertly trained to a performance of this operation that on receiving a stroke of hand, they stop from a full canter."

+Total military strength

+In 1746, H. T. Prinsep estimated the total strength of the Sikh Confederacy's military (Dal Khalsa Ji) to be 69,500 horsemen (incl. the Phulkians).
+Other contemporary estimates are Browne's estimate of 73,000 cavalry and 25,000 infantry or George Thomas' estimate of 60,000 cavalry and 5,000 infantry.

 Administration

+The misls formed a commonwealth that was described by Swiss adventurer Antoine Polier as a natural "aristocratic republic".
+Each misl was a confederacy of Sikh horsemen that was headed by a leader known as a sardar, who held the position of misldar.
+Although the misls were unequal in strength, and each misl attempted to expand its territory and access to resources at the expense of others, they acted in unison in relation to other states.
+The misls held biannual meetings of their legislature, the Sarbat Khalsa in Amritsar.